Volvo S60 Recharge T8 hybrid interior, dashboard & comfort

 Standard features include automatic headlights, a powered tailgate, front and rear parking sensors, heated front seats, a powered driver's seat with lumbar support, a nine-inch touchscreen infotainment system, smartphone connectivity and sat nav, along with R-Design interior and exterior styling enhancements, contoured sports seats with Nappa leather and textile upholstery, 18-inch alloy wheels with a five double-spoke design and a leather sports steering wheel.

-The Polestar Engineered version of the S60 T8 includes both technical and visual changes to give the car an even sportier character, boosting the wheel size to 19 inches and adding a heated steering wheel, an upgraded sports chassis, a premium Harmon Kardon sound system and increased engine power.
+The Polestar Engineered version of the S60 T8 includes both technical and visual changes to give the car an even sportier character, boosting the wheel size to 19 inches and adding a heated steering wheel, an upgraded sports chassis and a premium Harmon Kardon sound system.

 Infotainment, apps & sat nav